 Legal Rebels Trailblazers

-30 ABA Journal articles on Legal Rebels Trailblazers.
+33 ABA Journal Legal Rebels Trailblazers articles.

 For litigators accustomed to conducting discovery inside large warehouses surrounded by hundreds, if not thousands, of cardboard file boxes, combing through several forests' worth of paper to find the few relevant documents was like trying to find the needle in the haystack.